Liberty Of The Seas accidents and incidents

 On September 25, 2018, at ~1:45 am, while en-route from Texas USA to Roatan Honduras, the ship suffered an engine room fire accident.
 The fire emergency (code Bravo) was announced via the PA system (loudspeakers in passenger cabins and common areas).

-By ~2:30 am was made a 3rd / last announcement (first directed to the crew, then to the passengers) that the situation is under control.
+By ~2:30 am was made a 3rd /the last announcement (first directed to the crew, then to the passengers) that the situation is under control.
 At ~ 10:30 am, from the Navigation Bridge, the Captain announced that of one of all 6 main diesel engines caught fire and is currently out of service and that the remaining engines are operational.

 The accident occurred at the beginning of 7-day Western Caribbean cruise (itinerary Sept 23-30) roundtrip from homeport Galveston TX to Roatan Island, Belize City and Cozumel (Mexico).

 24 April 2017Crew / Passenger Deaths